Unity-Technologies/com.unity.probuilder/Documentation~/workflow-edit-tasks.md

 * [Prototyping a "Medieval House" in Unity with ProBuilder3D](https://www.youtube.com/watch?v=xEEUhSyrq7M)
 * [ProBuilder Greyboxing an Interior FPS Level](https://www.youtube.com/watch?v=dYBOBgfcTgY)
 * [Unity at GDC - Rapid worldbuilding with ProBuilder](https://www.youtube.com/watch?v=7k-81UEluyg)

+<span style="color:blue">@DEVNOTE: Do you have some more up to date videos I could put here?
+Most of these are quite old. </span>